NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-run-metrics-every-step

-#### bspace:set-run-metrics-every-step *name* *boolean*
+#### bspace:set-run-metrics-every-step *string* *boolean*

-Set whether the specified experiment runs metrics every step.
-An error will be thrown if an experiment does not exist with the provided name.
+Set whether the experiment specified in the first input runs metrics every step.
+An error will be thrown if the specified experiment does not exist.

 Example: